steveoc64/jass/README.md

                                 Adelaide - Tokyo - Singapore

                                 We work with Linux
-                                We code in Go & C
+                                We code in Go, C, PostgreSQL
                                 We deploy on FreeBSD
                                 We share our code openly under an MIT licence